Blog

 Unfortunately, this reason does not qualify for compensation, since it is out of the airline's control.

-0.8% of claims made to SkyRefund this summer were related to bird strikes.
+Nearly 0.7% of claims made to SkyRefund in 2025 were related to bird strikes, again with no change compared to 2024.

 What are bird strikes for flight delay?